KennyMcGeoch/LeetCodeExercises/README.md

 1561.
 Maximum Number of Coins You Can Get (Medium) 1566.
 Detect Pattern of Length M Repeated K or More Times (Easy) 1572.
 Matrix Diagonal Sum (Easy)
-1588.
+1582.
+Special Positions in a Binary Matrix (Easy) 1588.
 Sum of All Odd Length Subarrays (Easy)
 1603.
 Design Parking System (Easy)
 1608.
 Special Array With X Elements Greater Than or Equal X (Easy)